-Comments Received in Support: Officer Technical Comment: Front Setback The front setback should comply with the deemed-to-comply requirements.
+Comments Received in Concern: Officer Technical Comment: Front Setback The front setback should comply with the deemed-to-comply requirements.
 The reduced setback impinges on the neighbours and the streetscape of Anzac Road.
 This leads to a congested development.
 Although the proposal incorporates a departure to the deemed-to-comply standards of the Built Form Policy relating to street setbacks, it is considered that the proposal addresses the Local Housing Objectives and the Design Principles of the Built Form Policy and the Residential Design Codes (R-Codes) respectively.
 Traffic The inclusion of four double garages on the right of way will result in an increased use of the right of way.
 The right of way is not designed to accommodate this level of traffic and in particular given the increased demand as a result of the development at 359 Oxford Street.
 In accordance with the Western Australian Planning Commission's Liveable Neighbourhoods Policy (LN Policy) states that a right of way (classified as a laneway in LN Policy) is capable of accommodating 300 vehicle trips per day.
 It is noted that this is an indicative number only.
 Notwithstanding, given the number of development currently obtaining access from the right of way, it is considered that the right of way is capable of carrying the additional traffic.
 Development Large domineering new development of multi-storey units have no place in the character of Mount Hawthorn.
 The proposed development is for six, two storey grouped dwellings.
 The proposal complies with the required site area under the R-Codes and complies with the number of storeys.
 It is considered that the intensity of this development is consistent with the density code of R30.
 Privacy Units $3-6$ including south facing balconies which will overlook the backyards of adjacent properties and therefore, resulting in a loss of privacy.
-In order to ensure that there is no loss in privacy a condition has been recommended requiring privacy screening for the eastern and western elevations of units 3 and 6 respectively, in accordance with the Visual Privacy requirements of Clause 5.4.1 of the R-Codes.
+The proposed south facing balconies comply with the privacy requirements of Clause 5.4.1 of the Residential Design Codes.